 - Brown/dry are things like: dry leaves, sawdust, newspaper, and wood chips or dead branches.

-It’s important to have a good mix of both green and brown is essential for the best performing decomposition system.
-Without it, your pile may take longer to break down, it may get stinky, or it may not be as nutrient-rich.
+It’s important to have a good mix of both green and brown for the best decomposition system.
+Without it, your pile may take longer to break down, get stinky, or not be as nutrient-rich.
 (Although it will still decompose eventually.)

-In general terms, a higher amount of browns (carbon) is required than greens (nitrogen).
-Gardening and composting sources will debate the fine points of the ideal ratio of these elements, but for beginners: aim for a 4:1 ratio of browns to greens (ie. four parts of brown for every one part of green).
+In general, we need to add more browns (carbon) than greens (nitrogen).
+Gardening experts debate the finer points of compost ratios, but for beginners: aim for a 4:1 ratio of browns to greens (ie. four parts of brown for every one part of green).

-- Avoid putting pet waste into your compost, unless it’s cow, horse, chicken, or rabbit.
+- Avoid pet waste in your compost, unless it’s cow, horse, chicken, or rabbit.
 Dog and cat (omnivores) poop can carry bacteria and other harmful microorganisms that aren’t good for compost.

-- Avoid putting meat and fat (with a possible exception for fish bones) into your compost as it will attract animals, and smell terrible.
+- Don’t add meat and fat (with a possible exception for fish bones) in your compost.
+These attract animals and smell terrible.

-- Avoid coffee filters and tea bags unless you know that they’re made from natural materials that will break down.
-(Coffee grounds and loose tea leaves are a-ok though!)
+- Avoid coffee filters and tea bags unless you know they’re made from natural materials that will break down.
+(Coffee grounds and loose tea leaves are a-ok though).

-- And lastly, avoid putting anything into your compost pile that contains synthetic materials like plastic, glossy coated papers, pressure treated wood, and paint.
+- No synthetic materials like plastic, glossy coated papers, pressure-treated wood, and paint.

-Points to remember when choosing your exterior site:
+Points to remember when choosing a backyard compost area

 - Make it easy to get to.
 Keep your compost pile convenient enough to use; even during inclement weather or busy days when you might feel it’s easier to just ‘trash’ it.

-- Also, be sure you can get to it with a wheelbarrow if you want to add a load of grass or leaves, or if you’re ready to shovel it out for garden application.
+- Be sure you can get to it with a wheelbarrow if you want to add a load of grass or leaves, or if you’re ready to shovel it out to put in the garden.